markcusack/yellowbrickvector/README.md

 # yellowbrickvector
-A langchain vectorstore implementation for the Yellowbrick Data Warehouse
+A notebook tutorial on how to use the langchain vectorstore implementation for the Yellowbrick Data Warehouse